-A final version of the SSWE Plan was prepared taking account of the examiner's comments and sent to East Suffolk Council.
-As a final step, residents on the electoral roll living within the Neighbourhood Area (see Paragraph 17) will be invited to vote in a local referendum to determine whether the final SSWE Plan is acceptable.
-If accepted by the majority of voters, the plan will be formally 'made' and come into force as part of the Development Plan for the area.
-The SSWE Plan will then be a statutory consideration in determining all relevant planning applications within our Neighbourhood Area.
-If, however, the plan is not accepted by a majority of voters, it will not be adopted and planning decisions will be made on the basis of the National Planning Policy Framework and the Waveney Local Plan alone.
+A revised version of the SSWE Plan was prepared taking account of the examiner's comments and sent to East Suffolk Council.
+As a final step, residents on the electoral roll living within the Neighbourhood Area (see Paragraph 17) were invited to vote in a local referendum to determine whether the final SSWE Plan was acceptable.
+The referendum was held on 5th May 2023 and a majority of voters agreed that the Plan should be accepted.
+The SSWE Plan will therefore be formally 'made' by East Suffolk Council and come into force as part of the Development Plan for the area.
+As such, it will be a statutory consideration in determining all relevant planning applications within our Neighbourhood Area.